zevv/nim-memory/nim-memory.md

   When the function returns, it finds that address on the stack, and jumps to it.

-The combination of the above two data types make up a _stack frame_: this is a section of the stack which holds the return address of the current active function, together with all its local variables.
+The combinated data of the above to mechanisms make up a _stack frame_: this is a section of the stack which holds the return address of the current active function, together with all its local variables.

 During program execution, this is what the stack will look like if your program